smartspaces-io/smartspaces/smartspaces_docs/src/main/sphinx/activitybasiccommunications.rst

 | space.activity.route.input.input1 | /example/routable/channel1 |
 +-----------------------------------+----------------------------+

-The example Workbench Activity ``interactivespaces.example.activity.routable.output`` writes to the same route.
+The example Workbench Activity ``smartspaces.example.activity.routable.output`` writes to the same route.
 The Activity has the following configuration parameters:

 +------------------------------------+----------------------------+